RstEyeApp/rsteye/README.md

 ### Run the Application

-  After installation, you can run `RstEyeApp` from any terminal:
+  After installation, you can run `RstEyeApp &` from any terminal:

   you can use service file as well to start it in the background